 Register data sources

-When you register a user-managed data store and publish web layers, the web layers always reference the data in the registered data store.
+When you register a user-managed data store and publish web layers, the web layers reference the data in the registered data store.
 If the data in the registered data store changes, you will see those changes in the web layer.
+The only exception to this is when you create a snapshot for data published from a cloud data warehouse.

 Registered data stores are always user-managed.